spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 # Overview

-Palette VerteX provides FIPS-enforced infrastructure components in cluster profiles, also called core packs, which consist of:
+Palette VerteX provides FIPS-compliant infrastructure components in cluster profiles.
+These components are:

 - Operating System (OS)
-- Kubernetes,
+- Kubernetes
 - Container Network Interface (CNI)
 - Container Storage Interface (CSI)

-You can allow users to add non-FIPS-compliant packs to their cluster profiles to customize them based on their requirements.
-Add-on packs enhance cluster functionality by adding layers such as system apps, authentication, security, monitoring, logging, ingress, and load balancers.
+You can allow users on the tenant to add non-FIPS-compliant packs to their cluster profiles.
+Add-on packs allow users to customize their cluster profiles.
+Add-on packs enhance cluster functionality by adding profile layers such as system apps, authentication, security, monitoring, logging, ingress, and load balancers.

 # Prerequisites